Rescission bill: Procedure

 In practice, rescission proposals have usually been incorporated into larger appropriations bills considered through the normal process rather than passed as standalone bills using the expedited process.
 In addition to the presidential rescission procedure, Congress may initiate rescissions as part of a normal appropriations bill.

+Pocket rescissions

+A pocket rescission is a disputed maneuver where the president submits the rescission proposal on a date less than 45 days before the end of the fiscal year on September 30, in order to circumvent Congress' ability to disapprove the spending cuts.
+The maneuver is named in analogy to the pocket veto, an unrelated procedure provided for in the U.S. Constitution.

+Supporters of the maneuver assert that, because the end of the 45-day spending delay falls in a different fiscal year than that for which the funding was approved, the funds cannot be spent even if Congress does not approve a rescission bill, describing it as a loophole in the Impoundment Control Act.
+Critics assert that the procedure is not specified in that law and thus still constitutes an illegal impoundment of funds, and violates Congress' constitutional power of the purse.
+In 2018, the U.S. Government Accountability Office ruled that pocket rescissions were illegal.

 History

 The rescission process was instituted by the Congressional Budget and Impoundment Control Act of 1974.
-It was replacement for the broad impoundment authority that was removed by the bill.
+It was a replacement for the broad impoundment authority that was removed by the bill.
 The Balanced Budget and Emergency Deficit Control Reaffirmation Act of 1987 prohibited repeatedly submitting identical or similar rescission proposals to extend the 45-day window for delaying the budget authority.

 Between 1974 and 2000, presidents submitted 1178 rescission proposals totaling $76 billion, of which Congress accepted 461 totaling $25 billion.
-The last presidential rescission proposal was made for fiscal year 2000 during the Clinton administration.
+The last presidential rescission proposal during this period was made for fiscal year 2000 during the Clinton administration.
 No presidential rescission proposals were requested during the presidencies of George W. Bush or of Barack Obama, although George W. Bush proposed "cancellations" of funding in the 2007 federal budget through a message that did not use the formal presidential rescission procedure.

+The pocket rescission was reported to have last been used in 1977 by President Jimmy Carter, just three years after the Impoundment Control Act was enacted, although it was limited in scope.
+As early as 1975, the U.S. Government Accountability Office had ruled that "the budget authority is required to be made available for obligation" even after the end of the fiscal year, and stated "in our opinion, having to wait 45 days of continuous session before it can be determined that a proposed rescission has been rejected is a major deficiency in the Impoundment Control Act".